To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Anna has experience in Chambers’ leading IT work, including drafting and advising on the delayed delivery and fitness for purpose of software.
 She has co-written an article and appeared on the SCL podcast about the technological and legal implications of different Covid-19 contact tracing apps and has given a presentation on the potential use of block chain technology to increase transparency and accountability in supply chains.
 She is regularly instructed by Tesla.

 Acted with Terry Bergin KC and Matthew Lavy for a German software start-up in a major software dispute (4-week trial in the TCC) concerning delivery of visualisation software.

 Acted as sole counsel for a web design company in a dispute that focused on delivery of an IT project, successfully securing payment for the delivered software.

 Successfully defended a global fashion retailer against allegations of breaching their duties under the Data Protection Act.

 Assisted in a reference to the Upper Tribunal (Tax and Chancery Chamber) that included applications to anonymise the FCA register and prevent publication of the FCA decision notices pending determination of the reference.
 This involved a detailed analysis of the case law, FCA guidelines and principles such as open justice.

-Advised a global insurer on the Covid-19 insurance FCA test case (The Financial Conduct Authority v Arch Insurance (UK) Ltd and others), conducting an extensive policy review exercise, attending the hearing and advising on potential business implications.
+Advised a global insurer on the Covid-19 insurance FCA test case (The Financial Conduct Authority v Arch Insurance (UK) Ltd and others UKSC 1), conducting an extensive policy review exercise, attending the hearing and advising on potential business implications.
 Read Anna’s analysis of the case here.